thataruby/os242/links.md

 * [Linux Directories Explained in 100 Seconds](https://www.youtube.com/watch?v=42iQKuQodW4) -- This is a short video explaining the key directories in a Linux file system, such as /bin, /home, and /etc, and their purposes.
 It is useful because it clarifies the structure quickly.

+* [Address Binding, Linking, Loading](https://www.youtube.com/watch?v=40mrrsRJLYc) -- A video explaining how address binding works.
+It gives you a clear visual on different binding methods like compile-time and load-time.

+* [Memory Allocation Techniques](https://www.youtube.com/watch?v=JPaevdRfmV0) -- This video explores static and dynamic memory allocation and the issue of fragmentation.
+It stands out for for its clear animations that simplify complex memory management concepts.

 <br>
 <hr>-